Ruben Gallego AZ-03

 Gallego speaking at a rally for presidential candidate Hillary Clinton in 2016

-Considered a progressive politician, Gallego, who has been very critical of U.S. senator Kyrsten Sinema, was encouraged by several progressive organizations to run against her in the 2024 election.[22]
-He announced his candidacy on January 23, 2023.[2]
+In 2022, Gallego ran in the newly redrawn Arizona District 3 and defeated Republican challenger Jeff Zink.[27]
+Considered a progressive politician, Gallego, who has been very critical of Senator Kyrsten Sinema, was encouraged by several progressive organizations to run against her in the 2024 election.[28]
+He announced his candidacy on January 23, 2023.[29]

 Committee assignments